aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

     )
 ```

-Both functionalities are implemented as part of an AWS Lambda function that receives the inputs from the Agent via an event.
+Both actions are implemented as part of an AWS Lambda function that receives the inputs from the Agent via an event.

 The event has the following structure: